-We are also developing INOpulse for the treatment of PH-IPF.
-IPF is a progressive disease of unknown etiology associated with growth of fibrotic tissue in the lungs causing hypoxemia, dyspnea, fatigue and cough.
+One of the largest and most serious subset of ILDs is IPF, a progressive disease of unknown etiology associated with growth of fibrotic tissue in the lungs causing hypoxemia, dyspnea, fatigue and cough.
 The median survival is only two to three years.
 Based on academic studies, we estimate the prevalence of IPF in the United States at approximately 90,000 patients, with 20-40% suffering from pulmonary hypertension.
 PH with IPF increases mortality.
 The presence of PH correlates most closely with the need for oxygen therapy.
 While there are two recently approved treatments for IPF, there are currently no approved therapies for PH-IPF.
-The two therapies that are currently approved for IPF, nintedanib and perfinidone cost approximately \$100,000 per year.
+The two therapies that are currently approved for IPF, Nintedanib and Pirfenidone cost approximately \$100,000 per year.

-iNO may improve outcomes in PH-IPF by both improving V/Q matching with increases in arterial oxygenation and by lowering pulmonary artery pressures.
+iNO may improve outcomes in PH-ILD including PH-IPF by both improving V/Q matching with increases in arterial oxygenation and by lowering pulmonary artery pressures.
 It has been shown (Yoshida et al) that inhalation of nitric oxide significantly reduced the mean pulmonary arterial pressure and the pulmonary vascular resistance as compared with room air alone.
 However, the arterial oxygen tension (PaO2) did not improve.
 The combined inhalation of nitric oxide and oxygen produced a significant decrease of pulmonary arterial pressure (p<0.01) as well as an improvement (p<0.05) in PaO2 as compared to oxygen alone.
 These findings support the potential for the combined use of nitric oxide and oxygen for treating idiopathic pulmonary fibrosis patients with pulmonary hypertension.